 Power equipment with or without equipment attached can often be noisy enough to cause permanent, partial hearing loss.
-We recommend that you wear hearing protection on a full-time basis.
-Noise over 85dB on a long-term basis can cause severe hearing loss.
+We recommend that you wear hearing protection on a full-time basis if the noise in the Operator's position exceeds 80db.
+Noise over 85db on a long-term basis can cause severe hearing loss.
 Noise over 90db adjacent to the Operator over a long-term basis may cause permanent, total hearing loss.
+NOTE: Hearing loss from loud noise (from engines, chain saws, radios, and other such sources close to the ear) is cumulative over a lifetime without hope of natural recovery.

 - 4. Clear working area of stones, branches or hidden obstacles that might be hooked or snagged, causing injury or damage. - 5.
-Determine where the chips will be piled and ensure it does not interfere with safe loading of material into the machine - 6.
-Prepare material (delimbing etc,) so that it is ready to load into the machine. . - 7.
-Use only in daylight or good artificial light. - 8.
-Be sure machine is properly mounted, adjusted and in good operating condition. - 9.
-Ensure that all safety shielding and safety signs are properly installed and in good condition. - 10.
-If fuel is on site, store it well away from the chip pile and feed material. - 11.
-Perform the "PreOperation Checklist" procedure before starting work.
+Use only in daylight or good artificial light. - 6.
+Be sure machine is properly mounted, adjusted and in good operating condition. - 7.
+Ensure that all safety shielding and safety signs are properly installed and in good condition.

-2.5 MAINTENANCE SAFETY
+2.6 MAINTENANCE SAFETY

 - 1. Good maintenance is your responsibility.
-Poor maintenance is an invitation to trouble. - 2.
-Follow good shop practices. - Keep service area clean and dry. - Be sure electrical outlets and tools are properly grounded. - Use adequate light for the job at hand. - 3.
-Make sure there is plenty of ventilation.
-Never operate the machine or the towing vehicle in a closed building.
+Poor maintenance is an invitation to trouble.

+- 2. Follow good shop practices.

+- Keep service area clean and dry.

+- Be sure electrical outlets and tools are properly grounded.

+- Use adequate light for the job at hand.

+- 3. Make sure there is plenty of ventilation.
+Never operate the engine of the engine in a closed building.
 The exhaust fumes may cause asphyxiation. - 4.
-Put the machine in safe condition before working on this machine: - shut off the engine - ensure all components have stopped moving. - remove and pocket the ignition key - disconnect the battery - block & chock the wheels - 5.
-Allow the engine to cool before performing maintenance, engine components and oil may be hot enough to cause injury. - 6.
-Never work under equipment unless it is blocked securely. - When performing any service or maintenance 7. work always use personal protection devices - Where replacement parts are necessary for 8. periodic maintenance and servicing, genuine factory replacement parts must be used to restore your equipment to original specifications.
-The manufacturer will not be responsible for injuries or damages caused by use of unapproved parts and/or accessories. - A fire extinguisher and 9 first aid kit should be kept readily accessible while performing maintenance on this equipment.
+Before working on this machine, shut off the engine, set the brake or chock the wheels, and turn fuel valve off. - 5.
+Never work under equipment unless it is blocked securely. - 6.
+Always use personal protection devices such as eye, hand and hearing protectors, when performing any service or maintenance work.
+Use heavy or leather gloves when handling rope or wood. - 7.
+Where replacement parts are necessary for periodic maintenance and servicing, genuine factory replacement parts must be used to restore your equipment to original specifications.
+The manufacturer will not be responsible for injuries or damages caused by use of unapproved parts and/or accessories. - 8.
+A fire extinguisher and first aid kit should be kept readily accessible while performing maintenance on this equipment. - 9.
+Periodically tighten all bolts, nuts and screws and check that all electrical and fuel connections are properly secured to ensure unit is in a safe condition.